lucasmbispo/course-js-freecodecamp/README.md

-**JavaScript Algorithms and Data Structures - 300 hours - freecodecamp.org
+/* JavaScript Algorithms and Data Structures - 300 hours - freecodecamp.org

 While HTML and CSS control the content and styling of a page, JavaScript is used to make it interactive.
 In the JavaScript Algorithm and Data Structures Certification, you'll learn the fundamentals of JavaScript including variables, arrays, objects, loops, and functions.